-PP&E includes Utah, Ireland, England, Canada and Australia manufacturing molds, production tooling and equipment, test equipment, product development laboratory equipment, computers and software, warehouse equipment, furniture and fixtures, buildings and real estate.
-UTMD now owns facilities in Utah, Ireland, UK, Canada and Australia, the fungible market value of which increases UTMD's enterprise value relative to most of its industry peers.
-In late 2016, UTMD purchased a 4,700 square foot distribution facility in Canada and a 38,600 square foot facility in the UK to replace its currently leased facility when the lease expires in early 2018.
-The manufacturing facilities in Utah, Ireland and the UK are standalone buildings, whereas the distribution facilities in Australia and Canada are part of a larger industrial condominium.
-Ending 2016 net consolidated PP&E (depreciated book value of all fixed assets) increased \$2,597 as a result of capital expenditures of \$3,293, depreciation of \$610 and the effect of FX rates on year-end foreign subsidiary asset balances.
+PP&E includes Utah, Ireland and England manufacturing molds, production tooling and equipment, test equipment, and product development laboratory equipment.
+In addition, PP&E includes computers and software, warehouse equipment, furniture and fixtures, facilities and real estate for all five locations in Utah, Ireland, UK, Canada and Australia, the fungible market value of which increases UTMD's enterprise value relative to most of its industry peers.
+In late 2017, UTMD in the UK finished set-up and seamlessly began operations in a 38,600 square foot facility in Romsey, Hampshire.
+The manufacturing facilities in Utah, Ireland and the UK are standalone buildings, whereas the distribution facilities in Australia and Canada are part of larger industrial condominiums.
+Ending 2017 net consolidated PP&E (depreciated book value of all fixed assets) increased \$1,655 as a result of capital expenditures of \$1,597, depreciation of \$660 and the effect of foreign currency exchange (FX) rates on year-end foreign subsidiary asset balances.

-The following end-of-year FX rates in USD applied to all assets and liabilities of each applicable foreign subsidiary: 12-31-16 12-31-15
+The following end-of-year FX rates in USD applied to assets and liabilities of each applicable foreign subsidiary:

-12-31-16 12-31-15
+12-31-17 12-31-16

-EUR 1.0555 1.0866
+EUR 1.2021 1.0555

-GBP 1.2338 1.4763
+GBP 1.3523 1.2338

-AUD 0.7231 0.7294
+AUD 0.7815 0.7231

-CAD 0.7449 n/a
+CAD 0.7988 0.7449

-The year-end 2016 net book value (after accumulated depreciation) of consolidated PP&E was 33% of purchase cost.
-End-of-year PP&E turns (Net Sales divided by Net PP&E) declined to 3.9 in 2016 compared to 5.4 in 2015 due to the facility purchases in the UK and Canada.
-The future increase in productivity of fixed assets will be a source of future profitability.
-In 2017, except for additional investment to fit-out the UK facility, PP&E purchases to support ongoing operations are not expected to exceed depreciation of fixed assets.
+The year-end 2017 net book value (after accumulated depreciation) of consolidated PP&E was 36% of purchase cost.
+End-of-year PP&E turns (Net Sales divided by Net PP&E) was 3.6 in 2017 compared to 3.9 in 2016 due to the new facility in the UK and a weaker USD.
+The future leverage in productivity of fixed assets which will not have to be increased to support new business activity will be a source of future profitability.
+In 2018, PP&E purchases to support ongoing operations are not expected to exceed depreciation of fixed assets.

-Net intangible assets (after accumulated amortization) are comprised of the capitalized costs of obtaining patents and other intellectual property, as well as IIA and goodwill resulting from acquisitions.
-Net intangible assets were \$31,751 (41% of total assets) at the end of 2016 compared to \$38,933 (49% of total assets) at the end of 2015.
+Net intangible assets (after accumulated amortization) are comprised of the capitalized costs of obtaining patents and other intellectual property, as well as the value of identifiable intangible assets (IIA) and goodwill resulting from acquisitions.
+Net intangible assets were \$31,936 (34% of total assets) at the end of 2017 compared to \$31,751 (42% of total assets) at the end of 2016.
 Per US GAAP, intangible assets are categorized as either 1) IIA, which are amortized over the estimated useful life of the assets, or 2) goodwill, which is not amortized or expensed until the associated economic value of the acquired asset becomes impaired.
-The two categories of Femcare intangibles at year-end 2016 were net IIA of \$18,175 and goodwill of \$6,296.
-The accumulated amortization of Femcare IIA as of December 31, 2016 since the March 18, 2011 acquisition was \$11,518.
-UTMD's goodwill balance was \$13,487 at the end of 2016, 42% of total net intangibles.
-Because the products associated with UTMD's acquisitions of Columbia Medical in 1997, Gesco in 1998, Abcorp in 2004 and Femcare in 2011 continue to be viable parts of UTMD's overall business, UTMD does not expect the current goodwill value associated with the four acquisitions to become impaired in 2017.
-Additions to intangibles in 2016 were \$9, while there was \$2,223 in amortization expense.
-The 2016 non-cash amortization expense of Femcare IIA was \$2,167 (£1,599) compared to \$2,467 (£1,615) in 2015.
+The two categories of Femcare intangibles at year-end 2017 were net IIA of \$17,764 and goodwill of \$6,900.
+The accumulated amortization of Femcare IIA as of December 31, 2017 since the March 18, 2011 acquisition was \$14,785.
+UTMD's goodwill balance was \$14,092 at the end of 2017, 44% of total net intangibles.
+Because the products associated with UTMD's acquisitions of Columbia Medical in 1997, Gesco in 1998, Abcorp in 2004 and Femcare in 2011 continue to be viable parts of UTMD's overall business, UTMD does not expect the current goodwill value associated with the four acquisitions to become impaired in 2018.
+Amortization of intangibles was \$2,113 in 2017 compared to \$2,223 in 2016.
+The 2017 non-cash amortization expense of Femcare IIA was \$2,055 (£1,595) compared to \$2,167 (£1,599) in 2016.
 The USD difference was essentially due to the change in USD/GBP FX rate.
-The 2017 non-cash amortization expense of Femcare IIA will be £1,595, or \$1,994 if the USD/GBP FX rate is 1.25.
+The 2018 non-cash amortization expense of Femcare IIA will again be £1,595, or \$2,201 if the USD/GBP average FX rate is 1.38.